 - Speaking of watering the houseplant, if yours does grow in soil, then you need to water consistently but not too much.
 The soil test will let you know when you should.
 Typically, if the soil has dried out, it’s time for fresh water.
 Going too long without water can cause leaf browning or blackening, but so too can overwatering (this can also discolor the spadix).

 You could do everything right for your peace lily and its spadix still turns a different color.
 Why is this?
-Well, the peace lily flower does not remain one consistent color over the houseplant’s lifespan.
+Well, the peace lily flower does not remain one consistent color over the houseplant’s entire lifespan.

 When you first buy or grow your peace lily, it’s green and closed.
 Soon, the flower begins opening up, transforming into a beautiful white color as it does so.
 Then the spadix goes from white to green again.

 What’s happening here is the seed is settling into place and pollination is occurring.
 The spadix may turn white once more or it may remain green before slowly becoming brown.
 This is all part of the peace lily lifecycle.

 How Long Do Peace Lily Flowers Last?

 Now that you understand more about the average lifecycle of the peace lily, you may wonder how long you get to enjoy that beautiful white flower.
-Well, it’s only about 10 days, with the spadix lasting about a month on average before dying completely.
+The flowers that bloom on Peace lilies last for about 10 days, with the spadix lasting about a month on average before dying completely.

-You shouldn’t keep a dead spadix on the houseplant, though.
+You shouldn’t keep a dead spadix on your peace lily for too long, though.
 Use a pair of clean pruning shears for removal, especially because the stem texture can be tough after flower death.

 Can You Prolong the Life of Your Peace Lily Flowers?

 Wouldn’t it be nice to enjoy your peace lily flower for longer than roughly 30 days?
 It sure would be, but is it possible?

 It may be two or three months instead of one month because you cared so excellently for your peace lily.
 All you’re doing is prolonging the inevitable, though.

 What is gibberellic acid and what is its role in peace lily blooming?

 What is gibberellic acid?
-It’s a type of hormone for fungus and plants that has a strong reaction on peace lilies.
+Gibberellic acid a type of hormone for fungus and plants that has a strong reaction on peace lilies.
 Once added to the houseplant, the peace lily begins producing flowers at a rapid rate.
 It’s no wonder then that some people liken gibberellic acid to steroids for houseplants.

-As we mentioned before, some indoor gardeners have difficulty getting their peace lily to flower.
-Most of the time, the reason you’re not seeing any pretty blooms is because you’re not providing the right lighting for your plant.
+As I mentioned before, many indoor gardeners have difficulty getting their peace lily to bloom or flower.
+Most of the time, the reason you’re not seeing any blooms on your peace lily is because you’re not providing the right lighting for your plant.

-This is also a time to really stick to the watering schedule you set.
+Trying to encourage your peace lily to bloom is also a time to really stick to the watering schedule you set.
 Never underwater, and especially don’t overwater the peace lily.
 Watch your indoor temperatures and humidity as well.